mathieudelehaye/SummarEaseAI/README.md

-# 🚀 SummarEaseAI v2.0
+# 🚀 SummarEaseAI

-**SummarEaseAI v2.0** is an AI-powered chatbot that intelligently summarizes Wikipedia articles using state-of-the-art machine learning technologies.
+**SummarEaseAI** is an AI-powered chatbot that intelligently summarizes Wikipedia articles using state-of-the-art machine learning technologies.
 It combines **TensorFlow neural networks** for intent classification, **🤗 Hugging Face Transformers** for local AI capabilities, **LangChain** for prompt orchestration, and **OpenAI's GPT** models for high-quality summarization—all wrapped in a beautiful Streamlit interface.

 <div align="center">